 How does Nike use gamification?

-In addition to providing members with a lot of benefits, Nike gamifies the process by integrating the following features into their loyalty program:
+In addition to providing members with a lot of benefits, Nike applied gamification in the process by integrating the following features or techniques into their loyalty program:

 - Rewards for being active in the program

 - Unlocking special features like VIP treatment and new designs by collecting points

 - Going on virtual treasure hunts for the latest sneaker designs

 While Nike is a high-quality brand on its own, gamified process makes participating in its loyalty program even more fun.

 Gamification is at its most powerful in marketing and lead gen, and LetGamify knows it.
 They’re not just using gamification to improve their business.

 If we’re using LetGamify, each user/lead that lands on our site will see a customized game like spin the wheel, making them more motivated to engage.